-In a saucepan combine the water, brown sugar and salt.
-Bring to a boil and stir to dissolve the sugar and salt.
-Remove from the heat, add spice mixture, and steep for 1 hour.
-Place the duck breast in a glass or plastic container.
-Pour the seasoned brine over the duck to cover completely.
-Cover with plastic wrap and refrigerate for 48 hours, turning the breasts several times.
+- Place the duck breast pieces in a glass or plastic container.
+Pour in the seasoned brine to cover the breasts completely.
+Cover and refrigerate for 48 hours, turning the duck 2 to 3 times.

-Remove the duck breasts from the brine and rinse thoroughly under running water.
+- Remove the duck breasts from the brine and rinse thoroughly with cool water.
 Pat dry with a towel.